gord888/HtmlEmailer/README.md

 ```

 ### Applying Email Template(s)
+This is just horrible example code.
+You should keep your template on the file system and use **File.ReadAllText("mytemplatefile.html")** rather than what is seen below.
 ```csharp
 emailer.HtmlBodyTemplate = "<html>  <head></head>  <body>    <h1>Hello __CUSTOMERNAME__</h1>    <p>Here is a cool image for you!</p>    <p><img src=\"cid:someimagecidname\" /></p>    <p>click <a href=\"__CLICKMEURL__\">here</a> for more.</p>  </body></html>";
 emailer.TextBodyTemplate = "Hello __CUSTOMERNAME__ You won't see an image, but we have a url for you! __CLICKMEURL__";
 ```

 ### Sending an Email
+Some tricky bits here.
+It's the usual setup you'll have for your SmtpClient object.
 ```csharp
 SmtpClient smtpClient = new SmtpClient();
 smtpClient.Host = "smtp.gmail.com";